 5. Play a round of golf at Saadiyat Beach Golf Club

 Maybe you’re after something altogether more chill after that long flight?
 Look no further than Saadiyat Beach Golf Club, where you play the classic Scottish sport right by the sea, with the breeze on your back.
 It was the first golf course on the Gulf and was designed by famed South African golfer Gary Player – so it’s pretty much golf heaven.

-Opened on 11 November 2017 and designed by architect Jean Nouvel, the new Louvre Abu Dhabi, costing $650 million to build, needs to be on your list of places to see.
+Opened on 11 November 2017 and designed by architect Jean Nouvel, the Louvre Abu Dhabi, costing $650 million to build, needs to be on your list of places to see.
 Some of the world’s finest works are housed here from the likes of Da Vinci and Van Gogh, all housed under an incredible dome comprised of thousand of stars layered on top of each other to let sunlight filter through to the galleries below.

 Ever wanted to feel what it’s like riding a Formula One car?
 At Ferrari World Abu Dhabi, you don’t have to imagine, because its Formula Rossa ride has been made to match the speeds set on the track – 240 kilometres an hour in 4.9 seconds, to be exact.
 Designed so you feel like you’re in a Ferrari F1 car too, you will take to the skies feeling legendary – and get back to earth feeling even better.

 A hotel is a hotel is a hotel, right?
 Wrong.
-Designed by Hani Rashid and Lise Anne Couture, the Yas Viceroy is built over the F1 Yas Marina Circuit, and looks like something from outer space, it’s that futuristic.
+Designed by Hani Rashid and Lise Anne Couture, the Yas Hotel is built over the F1 Yas Marina Circuit, and looks like something from outer space, it’s that futuristic.
 Without a doubt – a night here is set to be one of the most luxurious, most fabulous nights of your life.

 Located on Yas Island, you’ll be in prime position to access Yas Waterworld and Ferrari World.
 Prices start from around $210 per night.